shreyabirthare/public_lab2/README.md

 program works, and 3) An Evaluation doc (2 to 3 pages), for part 3 showing plots and making observations.

+Submit your testcases in the test directory.
+Attach sample output of test cases on the docs directory.

 Your GitHub repo is expected to contain many commits with proper commit messages (which is good programming practice).
 Use GitHub to develop your lab and not just to submit the final version.
 We expect a reasonable number of commits and meaningful commit messages from both members of the group